 - 1. Expand a dataset in the data pane so that the fields are visible. - 2.
-Select one of the following data options: - Two location fields [] - Two location fields ⊕ plus a number ∑ or rate/ratio ⊕ field

-Tip: One or more location fields can be added to your dataset using Enable Location or by creating a relationship with a dataset that has a location field.
+Select one of the following data options: - Two location fields () - Two location fields () plus a number S or rate/ratio 1/8 field - Tip: One or more location fields can be added to your dataset using Enable Location or by creating a relationship with a dataset that has a location field.
+When enabling location for a link map by coordinates or addresses, it is best practice to keep the Repeat identical features parameter unchecked.